Statistical Analysis of Networks and Systems

 Contents

-Probability axioms, basic combinatorics, random variables, independence and conditional probability, expected values (review, only problems and online material), inequalities (Markov, Chebyshev, Jensen), (weak) Law large numbers, entropy and mutual information.
+Probability axioms, basic combinatorics, random variables, independence and conditional probability, Bayes formula, total probability.
+Expected values, variance-covariance matrix, inequalities (Markov, Chebyshev, Chernoff, Jensen), (weak) law large numbers, entropy and mutual information.
+Cross entropy as a cost function.
 Properties of Gaussian distributions, central limit theorem.

 Activities